rachaelbabister/blush-bakes-blog/README.md

 ![Sign In](readmefiles/images/screenshots/signin.png)

-- PROFILE PAGE: Users can access their profile page in order to view their favourite recipes and see their personal information.
+- PROFILE PAGE: Users can access their profile page to view their favourite recipes and see their personal information.
 They also have the ability to delete the recipes listed in their favourites.

 ![Profile](readmefiles/images/screenshots/profileinfo.png)
 ![Delete Favourites ](readmefiles/images/screenshots/favourites-delete.png)